Online Dating Safety Tips:

 - If you are invited to go sailing meet at least once, for a coffee perhaps, in a mutually convenient venue.
 Ideally, try to meet several more times before committing to a sailing trip.
 If you are going out sailing try to take a friend or group of friends with you.
 There should be space and extra crew should be welcome.
 It is tempting, if you are both experienced sailors, to go sailing without meeting first.
 Please encourage other members and welcome the request to meet up beforehand.
 Remember the person you are meeting is a stranger, stay safe, always meet up on dry land first.

 - ALWAYS arrange your own transport to the date, especially if you are travelling abroad to meet someone new.
+Arrange separate accommodation.
+Whilst a free night on the boat may seem appealing if you don't hit it off you are then left to find last minute accommodation.
 Have enough funds and a contingency plan to get back under your own steam in case things do not turn out as expected.

 - KEEP your drink with you at all times and don't drink too much.